The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 • High-volume and high-pressure mode

-Beto shock pump offers similar features as the previous pump from RockShox.
-It is compatible with both Schrader and Presta valves.
-Thanks to this, you can also use it to inflate your bike tires.
+This Beto shock pump offers features similar to the previous pump from RockShox.
+It’s compatible with both Schrader and Presta valves, so you can also use it to inflate your bike tires.

-The Beto shock pump offers similar features to the previous RockShox pump.
-It can inflate both Schrader and Presta valves, making it suitable for inflating bike tires.
+The Beto shock pump shares features similar to the previous RockShox pump.
+It handles both Schrader and Presta valves, making it suitable for bike tire inflation.

-However, its main purpose is to inflate forks and shocks.
-As a result, inflating tires requires a lot of effort, even when using the high-volume mode.
+However, its primary purpose is inflating forks and shocks.
+As a result, inflating tires requires considerable effort, even in the high-volume mode.

-The package includes a frame mount, which allows you to attach the pump directly to your bike.
-Alternatively, its small size makes it an ideal addition to your backpack.
+The package includes a frame mount for attaching the pump directly to your bike.
+Alternatively, its small size makes it a great addition to your backpack.

-The pump’s main disadvantage is the ‘I’ shaped handle, which is not ergonomic and may slip when inflating high pressures, particularly if your hands are sweaty.
+The pump’s main drawback is the ‘I’ shaped handle, which lacks ergonomics and may slip when inflating high pressures, especially with sweaty hands.

 You may also be interested in this selection of the best full suspension mountain bikes for under $2000.